A new family of surfaces with $p_g=q=2$ and $K^2=6$ whose Albanese map has degree $4$: Preliminaries

 \begin{remark} In general the Fourier-Mukai transform induces an equivalence of categories between the two derived categories $D(A)$ and $D(\widehat{A})$, such that for all $\mathscr{F} \in D(A)$ and $\mathscr{G} \in D(\wA)$ one has

 where $[-g]$ means ``shift the complex $g$ places to the right".
-When $\FF$ is a $WIT$-sheaf the complex $\Phi^{\mathscr{P}}(\mathscr{F})$ can be identified with a coherent sheaf, since it is different from zero at most at one place. \end{remark}
+When $\FF$ is a $WIT$-sheaf then the complex $\Phi^{\mathscr{P}}(\mathscr{F})$ can be identified with a vector bundle, since it is different from zero at most at one place. \end{remark}

 \begin{corollary} Let $\FF$ be a WIT-sheaf on $A$.
 Then

 \end{corollary} \begin{proof} Set $\mathscr{F}':=\Phi^{\mathscr{P}} ((-1)_A^* \FF)$; then by Proposition \ref{prop.mukai}

 hence